litepub/litepub/lice.md

 }
 ```

-In this example, `Announce` activities are restricted to followers only, `Like`
+In this example, `Like` activities are allowed from the public, `Announce` and
-activities are allowed from the public, and `Create.inReplyTo` activities require
+`Create.inReplyTo` activities require explicit authorization in the form of a
-explicit authorization in the form of a proof object.
+proof object.

 ## Optional Specifiers